xscapefromme/fcc-product-landing-page/README.md

 - I did learned about the iframe and how to embed a youtube video which was cool.
 Used aspect ratio to keep it responsive.

 - Things that I need to constantly improve on is really just proper structing.
 I understand how it works just starting out is a little slow but over time slowly getting faster.
 Its just more like whats more effiecnt in laying out the layout and how to do it properly semantically and visually.
-- Also realizing that the elemtn is going to take 100% full width if you set it width: 100% and add a max-width to let it know when to stop.
+- Also realizing that the element is going to take 100% full width if you set it width: 100% and add a max-width to let it know when to stop.
 Use margin: 0 auto to center it relative to the page.